Everyone welcome! UTCMP band members range in age from 10 to 80+

 It’s never too late

 Ever wished you had taken up playing a musical instrument as a hobby?
-Well you are living in the right place.
-Launceston is one of the few community programs in the country where players can join a band without being able to play a single note.
-Beginners Band could be the start of your musical journey.
+Or have you wanted to get back into playing but don’t know where to start?
+Well, you are living in the right place.
+Launceston has one of the few community programmes in the country where players can join a band without being able to play a single note, while also catering to experienced musicians.

 Just come along, have fun and start practising!